 The latest addition to the liposuction arena is laser assisted liposuction (LAL).
 This uses laser energy to disrupt the fat cells to assist in their removal.
 The laser itself is introduced within a specialized suction cannula.
 A very good scientific study compared this method, LAL, to traditional SAL.
 There was no difference seen in the results or the time of recovery.
 The only real difference seen was that the laser assisted liposuction took a bit more time in the operating room.
 Further, there is a risk of burns to the skin due to the heat generated from the laser.
 As you might expect, there has also been some marketing hype with this technology.
 The proponents of this have termed this term “Smart Lipo”.
 It occurs to me that the machine for this type of liposuction is quite expensive, as all lasers are.
 Who do you think will end up paying for the cost of this machine?

 Liposuction: The Bottom Line:

 So what is one to make of all these different technologies?
 Which is the best, and which of the claims of superior technology should you be listening to?
 Frankly, you can have a good result from any of these techniques, and you can have less than optimal results with any of these techniques.
 What matters most is how well the technique is performed which is ultimately dependent upon the surgeon on the other end of the suction cannula.
-What you should be looking for, when considering liposuction, is a Board -certified plastic surgeon with a wealth of experience with liposuction.
+What you should be looking for, when considering liposuction, is a board-certified or board-eligible plastic surgeon with a wealth of experience with liposuction.
 It is this experience that will guide the surgeon in knowing how much fat to remove from which area(s), which technology to use, and whether or not liposuction is the best treatment for the area of concern.